-This exciting new degree programme within UWTSD’s suite of young people focused programmes explores these challenges, whilst also acknowledging how this transition period in a young person’s life is also an exciting chapter of development, and of new opportunities which can broaden their horizons.
+This exciting new degree programme within UWTSD’s suite of young people focused programmes explores these challenges.
+It also acknowledges how this transition period in a young person’s life is also an exciting chapter of development and of new opportunities which can broaden their horizons.

-Links are made between theory, policy and practice in an applied manner to enable students to develop their knowledge and understanding, as well as exploring – through a placement module in their second year – ways in which young people can be supported.
+Links are made between theory, policy and practice in an applied manner.
+This enables students to develop their knowledge and understanding.
+A second year placement module explores ways to support young people.

 Why choose to study Work with Young People at UWTSD?